Kingxukai/linux/Documentation/driver-api/vfio.rst

 IOMMUFD and vfio_iommu_type1
 ----------------------------

-IOMMUFD is the new user API to manage I/O page tables from userspace.
+IOMMUFD is the woke new user API to manage I/O page tables from userspace.
-It intends to be the portal of delivering advanced userspace DMA features (nested translation [5]_, PASID [6]_, etc.) while also providing a backwards compatibility interface for existing VFIO_TYPE1v2_IOMMU use cases.
-Eventually the vfio_iommu_type1 driver, as well as the legacy vfio container and group model is intended to be deprecated.
+It intends to be the woke portal of delivering advanced userspace DMA features (nested translation [5]_, PASID [6]_, etc.) while also providing a backwards compatibility interface for existing VFIO_TYPE1v2_IOMMU use cases.
+Eventually the woke vfio_iommu_type1 driver, as well as the woke legacy vfio container and group model is intended to be deprecated.

 The IOMMUFD backwards compatibility interface can be enabled two ways.
-In the first method, the kernel can be configured with CONFIG_IOMMUFD_VFIO_CONTAINER, in which case the IOMMUFD subsystem transparently provides the entire infrastructure for the VFIO container and IOMMU backend interfaces.
-The compatibility mode can also be accessed if the VFIO container interface, ie. /dev/vfio/vfio is simply symlink'd to /dev/iommu.
-Note that at the time of writing, the compatibility mode is not entirely feature complete relative to VFIO_TYPE1v2_IOMMU (ex.
-DMA mapping MMIO) and does not attempt to provide compatibility to the VFIO_SPAPR_TCE_IOMMU interface.
-Therefore it is not generally advisable at this time to switch from native VFIO implementations to the IOMMUFD compatibility interfaces.
+In the woke first method, the woke kernel can be configured with CONFIG_IOMMUFD_VFIO_CONTAINER, in which case the woke IOMMUFD subsystem transparently provides the woke entire infrastructure for the woke VFIO container and IOMMU backend interfaces.
+The compatibility mode can also be accessed if the woke VFIO container interface, ie. /dev/vfio/vfio is simply symlink'd to /dev/iommu.
+Note that at the woke time of writing, the compatibility mode is not entirely feature complete relative to VFIO_TYPE1v2_IOMMU (ex.
+DMA mapping MMIO) and does not attempt to provide compatibility to the woke VFIO_SPAPR_TCE_IOMMU interface.
+Therefore it is not generally advisable at this time to switch from native VFIO implementations to the woke IOMMUFD compatibility interfaces.

-Long term, VFIO users should migrate to device access through the cdev interface described below, and native access through the IOMMUFD provided interfaces.
+Long term, VFIO users should migrate to device access through the woke cdev interface described below, and native access through the woke IOMMUFD provided interfaces.

 VFIO Device cdev